 * These events take place on the UC Berkeley campus.
 If you are not on campus during this time, we will schedule a meeting via phone or Skype.

-† The mandatory on-campus component of this program takes place in Berkeley from July 8, 2019, to July 12, 2019.
+† The mandatory on-campus component of this program takes place in Berkeley from July 6, 2020, to July 10, 2020.
 All students are required to attend the Berkeley portion of this program.
-Students then can check into program housing in Brazil on July 14, 2019, and will be expected to check out of program housing on August 16, 2019.
+Students should plan to fly to Brazil and check into program housing in Salvador, Bahia on July 12, 2020.
+Students are expected to check out of program housing on August 15, 2020.
 Students who depart after the last day may do so, but they are responsible for arranging their accommodations outside of the program end date.

 All dates are subject to change.

 Hannah lived in Bahia from 2013 to 2017.
 She worked with many different youth organizations while living abroad.
 The first of which was the Steve Biko Institute.
 In 2013 Hannah facilitated a series of workshops with young people in Cidadania, Conciencia e Negritude ( Citizenship, Consciousness, and Blackness) on the effects of racism on health, based on her undergraduate thesis.
 In 2014 Hannah began earning her master’s degree at the Federal University of Bahia at the institute of Collective Health in the area of social sciences.

 In her own master's work, the key concepts of her research were: intersectionality, black masculinity, racism, and State violence.
 Among the results, the following aspects stand out; the very construct of black masculinity works to confine black men to limited ideas of identity that self-harm and support collective ideas that justify the murder of black men by the state.

 Hannah Supported with Vidas Negras Importam a local campaign started in Salvador inspired by Black Lives Matter in 2016.
 Helping organize and facilitate street intervention with local artists.